Experiences & Case Studies - Safe and Sound Protocol

 Within just two weeks of starting listening, parents reported notable behavioral changes.
 Luca began voluntarily going on the slide, climbing on the climbing swing and taking his first steps in spontaneous play.

-Week 4-6: Breakthrough - “another child”
+Weeks 4–6: Breakthrough — “a different child”

-- Manon, mother of Luca (anonymous)
+— Manon, Luca's mother (anonymous)

 Feedback from school